jtwool/MilkMatters/README.md

 This repository hosts the Milk Matters Bloomington website.
 Milk Matters is a series of breastfeeding support programs put on by Flourish Inc., a Bloomington, IN.-based not for profit organization.
-Flourishes mission is to connect the community to free, high-quality breastfeeding support and education. ​
+Flourish's mission is to connect the community to free, high-quality breastfeeding support and education. ​